-The County plans to use CDBG, HOME, ESG and HOPWA funds in FY 2018 to provide affordable housing options to LMI households utilizing the following strategies:
+The County plans to use CDBG, HOME, ESG and HOPWA funds in FY 2019 to provide affordable housing options to LMI households utilizing the following strategies:

-- Rental Assistance The County anticipates CDBG, ESG, and HOPWA funds will assist in providing rental assistance benefiting approximately 610 LMI families.
-Of the 610, one hundred fifty (150) are for homeless individuals/families, 320 are for individuals/families at-risk of homelessness, and 140 are for persons with special needs (i.e. persons living with HIV/AIDS and their families). - Production of New Units The County anticipates HOME funds will assist in the production of 122 multi-family affordable housing units for persons with special needs (i.e., seniors). - Rehab of Existing Units The County anticipates CDBG funds will assist in the rehabilitation of existing single-family homes and rental units, benefiting approximately 98 LMI families.
-All 98 units are for non-homeless individuals/families.
-Of the 98, thirty-five (35) are for homeowners and sixty-three (63) are for renters. - Acquisition of Existing Units The County anticipates CDBG and HOME funds will be used to acquire and/or rehabilitate homes in efforts to preserve affordable housing for approximately 18 LMI families.
-In addition, first-time homebuyers will be offered down payment loans and closing cost assistance.
-All 38 units are for non-homeless individuals/families.
+Rental Assistance - The County anticipates ESG and HOPWA funds will assist in providing rental assistance benefiting approximately 188 LMI families.
+Of the 188, thirty-five (35) are for homeless individuals/families, 135 are for persons with special needs (i.e. persons living with HIV/AIDS and their families).

+- Production of New Units The County anticipates HOME funds will assist in the production of 122 multi-family affordable housing units for persons with special needs (i.e., seniors). - Rehab of Existing Units The County anticipates CDBG and HOME funds will assist in the rehabilitation of existing single-family homes and rental units, benefiting approximately 192 LMI families.
+All 192 units are for non-homeless homeowners. - Acquisition of Existing Units The County anticipates CDBG funds will be used to acquire and/or rehabilitate homes in an effort to preserve affordable housing for approximately 43 LMI families.
+All 43 units are for non-homeless individuals/families.